-Discount Bonds and Premium Bonds. , as lead underwriter, has advised the Local Government Commission of North Carolina that the initial public offering prices of the Bonds maturing on April 1, , inclusive, (the "Discount Bonds"), are less than the respective amounts payable at maturity.
+Discount Bonds and Premium Bonds

+\\\\\\\, as lead underwriter of the Bonds, has advised the Local Government Commission of North Carolina that the initial public offering prices of the Bonds maturing on February 1, \\\\\ to \\\\\, inclusive, (the "Discount Bonds"), are less than the respective amounts payable at maturity.
 An amount not less than the difference between the initial public offering prices of the Discount Bonds and the amounts payable at maturity constitutes original issue discount ("OID").
 Owners of Discount Bonds should consult their own tax advisors as to the determination for federal tax purposes of the amount of OID properly accruing each year with respect to the Discount Bonds and as to federal tax consequences and the treatment of OID for State of North Carolina and local tax purposes.

-Commission of North Carolina that the initial public offering prices of the Bonds maturing on April 1, , inclusive, (the "Premium Bonds"), are greater than the amounts payable at maturity.
+\\\\\\\, as lead underwriter of the Bonds, has also advised the Local Government Commission of North Carolina that the initial public offering prices of the Bonds maturing on February 1, \\\\\\\\, inclusive, (the "Premium Bonds"), are greater than the amounts payable at maturity.
 The difference between the amount payable at maturity of the Premium Bonds and the tax basis of the Premium Bonds to a purchaser (other than a purchaser who holds Premium Bonds as inventory, stock in trade or for sale to customers in the ordinary course of business) who purchases the Premium Bonds at the initial offering price is "Bond Premium."
 Bond Premium is amortized over the term of the Premium Bonds for federal income tax purposes.
 Owners of the Premium Bonds are required to decrease their adjusted basis in the Premium Bonds by the amount of amortizable Bond Premium attributable to each taxable year the Premium Bonds are held.
-Owners of the Premium Bonds should consult their tax advisors with respect to the precise determination for federal income tax purposes of the treatment of Bond Premium upon the sale or other disposition of the Premium Bonds and with respect to State of North Carolina and local tax consequences of owning and disposing of the Premium Bonds.